jlevy/og-equity-compensation/README.md

   The key considerations:
   - Everyone agrees that employees holding stock options with an expiring window often have to make a painful choice if they wish to leave:
-    Pay to exercise and for a substantial (from five- to seven-figure) tax bill (possibly looking for [secondary liquidity or a loan](#can-you-sell-private-stock))—or walk away from the options.
+    Pay to exercise and for a substantial (perhaps five- to seven-figure) tax bill (possibly looking for [secondary liquidity or a loan](#can-you-sell-private-stock))—or walk away from the options.
   - Many who have been in this situation